 Safe driving starts with a trouble-free vehicle.
 Schedule an appointment for Ford Bronco repairs and we'll do our best to take care of those troubles.

 Tire repair is another service you don't want to put off.
-Safe vehicle operation is practically impossible without four well-maintained and reliable tires.
-Our technicians can change a flat tire on your 1988 Ford Bronco, or depending on the severity of the damage, perform a simple patch and plug repair on your Ford Bronco tire.
+Tire damage can inhibit your ability to maintain control of your vehicle and stay safe while driving.
+We can easily swap out a flat tire on your 1989 Ford Bronco, or if the damage isn’t severe, repair a Ford Bronco tire with the appropriate plug and patch.
 Tread-area punctures less than ¼ inch in diameter can often be repaired.
-If a repair isn’t safe for your particular tire situation, your technician will work with you to find an affordable tire replacement.
+If your tire can't be safely repaired, your technician will work with you to find an affordable tire replacement.
 To ensure that tire damage doesn’t take a toll on other components of your vehicle, we may recommend an alignment or tire balancing service at the time of your tire repair.

-Several factors can affect the cost to repair your 1988 Ford Bronco, including the type of repair, costs of replacement parts or repair supplies, the amount of labor necessary to get the job done, and where you live.
-Labor costs and tax rates can be pretty different from state to state.
+The cost to repair your 1989 Ford Bronco depends on the type of repair, the cost of any replacement parts, the amount of labor necessary to get the job done, and the state you live in.
+Tax rates and labor costs in one state may be completely different from another state.
 They're updated regularly!

 We know you want reliable, affordable Ford Bronco repair services.
 We also understand that you don't want just any person with a wrench to repair your vehicle.
 We live by the belief that a tool is only as good as the hands behind it.
 When you bring your car to Firestone Complete Auto Care, your car is in the capable hands of a trained technician.
-We’re well-versed in repairing common 1988 Ford Bronco issues, and all of our work is backed up by our unique Triple Promise: Fixed Right, Priced Right, Right on Time.
+We have the knowledge and resources to solve common 1989 Ford Bronco problems, and all of our work is backed up by our unique Triple Promise: Fixed Right, Priced Right, Right on Time.

-Want more details?
-Choose a service below to read more about Ford Bronco repairs at Firestone Complete Auto Care.
+When to repair, when to replace?
+Click on a repair below to learn more about Ford Bronco repairs at Firestone Complete Auto Care.